johnnyw66/SAP2/README.md

 This line is defined by the key name, along with the control bit and the required signal level the control unit needs to used when the line is active. **ACTIVELOW** means the defined bit will be set to 0 when required.  **ACTIVEHIGH** will set that control line to 1 when activated.

-You notice that I have reinforced the ‘active’ state with a pre index of ‘n’ in the key name.
+You may have noticed that I have reinforced the ‘active’ state with a pre index of ‘n’ in the key name.
-So in the above example bit 15 of our control unit will control actions on the Load address low byte 8 bit register.
+So in the above example, bit 15 of our control unit will control actions on the Load address low byte 8 bit register.
 Since this control line is active low, I have placed an ‘n’ at the start. (‘n’ for ‘NOT’).

 Now let’s look at a particular sequence of microcode instructions for one of the opcodes.